 - 1 ribeye steak bone-in, 2-1/2 pounds, 2-1/2-3 inches thick

 - 1 teaspoon coarse salt

 For the Steak:

-Remove the steak from the refrigerator, unwrap it and let it sit at room temperature for 1 to 2 hours.
+Remove the steak from the refrigerator, unwrap it and let it sit at room temperature for 1 hour.
 In the meantime prepare the garlic-herb butter:

 For the Garlic-Herb Butter:

 - This compound butter can be made days in advance and refrigerated until needed.

 - In a small dish, add the butter, garlic, thyme, and rosemary.
 Using a spatula, combine the ingredients well.
 Scrape the butter onto a small piece of parchment paper and shape it into a log.
 Roll the log with the parchment paper and twist the ends.
 Refrigerate until firm.
 Remove from the refrigerator to come to room temperature while the steak is roasting.

 To Cook the Steak:

 - Preheat the oven to 225° and place a wire rack over a rimmed baking sheet and coat with cooking spray.